Main Specs & Features

 As you can see I also tested it out on smooth as well as rough and bumpy road surfaces, at slow as well as higher speeds:

 - Well made, high quality camera that looks fairly robust, as you would expect from a German company like Minox.
+Some of the best cameras for hiking and backpacking also would work.

 - Mounting on the helmet is very quick and easy, took me less than 5 minutes